 There is flexibility between the cost categories.
 This flexibility can be used e.g. when planned activities cost more than originally expected.
-Minor modifications to the individual cost categories are not monitored by the JS: projects are allowed to shift a maximum of 20% of the individual cost categories at Project Partner level, given that the partner total budget is not exceeded.
+Minor modifications to the individual cost categories are not monitored by the JS: reallocation of the funds between budget lines not exceeding the sum of 20% of total eligible costs of the project partner, given that the partner total budget is not exceeded.
 Restrictions for flexibility rule:

 - ✓ Shifts are cumulative on Project Partner level.
-Shifts above the 20% threshold need an official modification process. - ✓ The flexibility rule does not apply to the predefined calculation methods of Simplified Cost Options. - ✓ Note that due to several simplified cost options can be linked on staff costs, you must carefully consider the flexibility for increasing staff costs.
+Shifts above the 20% threshold need an official modification process. - \checkmark The flexibility rule does not apply to the predefined calculation methods of Simplified Cost Options. - ✓ Note that due to several simplified cost options can be linked on staff costs, you must carefully consider the flexibility for increasing staff costs.
 Several other cost categories (e.g. office and administration, travel and accommodation) will increase at the same time.